How to Be Your Own Professional Organizer: 10 Top Tips from the Pros

 We can all use a little organizing reminder every now and again; I know I do.
-I always start out with the best intentions, and then they fall to the wayside shortly thereafter.
-I’ve gathered 10 tips used by professional organizers to scan over whenever I need a little help getting back on that train:
+I always start out with the best intentions, and then they fall by the wayside shortly thereafter.
+I’ve gathered 10 tips used by professional organizers— just to scan over — whenever I need a little help getting back on track:

 1. Get Ready The Night Before.
 Start your day off a little less frantically by setting out your clothes, prepping the meals, getting the kids’ bags ready, setting the coffee maker on automatic, etc.

 2. Open Mail Over The Recycle Bin.
 Don’t set it down in a pile to get to later because you know what will happen.
 Get rid of the paper and junk right away, and put the important stuff in your mail/bill area.